skienzmatishun/rippreport/content/p/alabama-first-in-political-corruption/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: High-ranking state officials built a free protection plan for politicians who break the law.
+Bank records and internal documents reveal millions in private funds flowing directly to corrupt political insiders.
+Discover how state regulators turned public oversight into a total scam.
 ---
 You want to know why Alabama is first in political corruption and last in education?
 CORRUPTION,